We’re ethical, responsible beekeepers.

-The bees we keep and farm are Buckfast bees (apis mellifera), named after Buckfast Abbey in Devon where head beekeeper, Brother Adam, crossed many different strains of bee over a period of 70 years, with the intention of breeding a honey bee, which would produce high yields of honey whilst having a calmer, naturally docile temperament.
+The bees we care for are Buckfast bees (apis mellifera), named after Buckfast Abbey in Devon where head beekeeper, Brother Adam, crossed many different strains of bee over a period of 70 years, with the intention of breeding a honey bee, which would produce high yields of honey whilst having a calmer, naturally docile temperament.

 We source our bees from close friends at one of the largest commercial bee farms in the UK, the owner of which spent time working alongside Brother Adam himself.

-Our bees provide us with honey and are part of our Bees for Business initiative, established to help reverse the decline of the honeybee in England and encourage corporate responsibility in the area of environmental impact.
+Our bees provide us with honey and are part of our Bees for Business initiative, established to help reverse the decline of the honeybee in England and encourage corporate responsibility in the areas of environmental impact and biodiversity.

-Throughout the year we are extremely busy with research, courses and our own bees; consequently we are unable to help with bee related problems.
+Throughout the year we are extremely busy with research, workshops and our own bees; consequently we are unable to help with bee related problems.

 The British Bee Keepers Association or local council will be able to provide you with details of a swarm collector local to you.